 On School

-School did not treat me kindly.
-I was always a poor student, constantly on the brink of failing but just barely scraping by.
-I did not discover my passion for math and physics until my senior year of high school.
-Before this I never particularly "enjoyed" math.
-But while taking introductory courses in calculus and physics, something just clicked.
+I was a terrible student throughout primary school, barely scraping by in all of my classes.
+But while taking introductory calculus and physics in my final year of high school, something clicked.
 I kept making little connections between the two subjects, and felt a desire to find more.
-Since then, my research in mathematics and physics has become a primary source of happiness in my life.
+Since then, my research in mathematical physics has become a primary source of happiness in my life.
 But my feelings about math have not changed.
-My first semester of graduate school was a brutal reminder that I enjoy the parts of math and physics that I'm interested in, but not the rest.
-It was very difficult for me to accept that this is ok.
+My first semester of graduate school was a brutal reminder that I enjoy the parts of math/physics that I enjoy but not the rest.
+This is a literal tautology, but it was difficult for me to accept that this is ok.

 "today is the fourth time in the past year I have been told by my (new) college friends that it's strange how passionate I am about physics and calculus.
 On one hand, this really lifts my spirits, it reminds me why I'm studying physics.
 Sometimes I have all this passion for math and physics, but I worry I will waste it."- Early 2018

 Eudaimonism is the ideology that happiness can come from the process of one's self-actualization.
-For me, the feeling of "improvement" that comes from learning brings me an immense amount of joy, and my discovery of this is arguably the reason I am alive today.
+The feeling of "improvement" that comes from learning and research brings me an immense amount of joy, and I don't know if I would be alive if I had never discovered this.

 "What if one day, I lose that passion?"- Early 2018, same entry as last quote